 Most of the world's major religions support climate action as well.
-The most recent adherent is Pope Francis.
-In his Encyclicals, Laudato Si and Laudate Deum the Pope adopts the consensus view of climate science, rather than the encouragement of dialogue which characterizes the remainder of the Encyclical.
-This is not surprising, based on the group of advisors (Hans Joachim Schellnhuber, Naomi Oreskes, Naomi Klein, Peter Waddams and Jeffrey Sachs) the Pope selected for this effort; and, on the specific exclusion of skeptical scientists from his meetings on the subject prior to the publication of Encyclical.
+The most recent adherent was Pope Francis.
+In his Encyclicals, Laudato Si and Laudate Deum the Pope adopted the consensus view of climate science, rather than the encouragement of dialogue which characterizes the remainder of the Encyclical.
+This is not surprising, based on the group of advisors (Hans Joachim Schellnhuber, Naomi Oreskes, Naomi Klein, Peter Wadhams and Jeffrey Sachs) the Pope selected for this effort; and, on the specific exclusion of skeptical scientists from his meetings on the subject prior to the publication of Encyclical.
 It is hardly surprising that the world's Catholic Bishops have since called for total de-carbonization of the globe by 2050.
-While this position is consistent with the Pope's position, though more explicit, it is likely implausible, impractical, uneconomic and unnecessary; and might eventually embarrass the Catholic Church much more than its condemnation of Galileo.
-Both the Pope and the American Bishops completely ignore the harmful effect that green policies have by increasing energy costs to the detriment of the poor in developed counties and everyone in developing countries.
-The Pope has recently described climate skeptics as "perverse".
+While this position is consistent with the late Pope's position, though more explicit, it is likely implausible, impractical, uneconomic and unnecessary; and might eventually embarrass the Catholic Church much more than its condemnation of Galileo.
+Both the late Pope and the American Bishops completely ignore the harmful effect that green policies have by increasing energy costs to the detriment of the poor in developed counties and everyone in developing countries.
+Pope Francis described climate skeptics as "perverse".
+The climate views of Pope Leo XIV are reputed to be similar to those of Pope Francis.